Gerard Mannix Flynn - Founder & Director

 She returned to Ireland in 2006 to work with Farcry Productions.

 In 2007 she presented a solo exhibition with the Kevin Kavanagh gallery called Amygdala.
 From 2008-2013 Farcry Productions built and ran a large arts space called Dialogue, in Vyner Street in London's East End gallery district.
 Here the company began large scale works around the Magdalene women and their children called 'All this in the name of Jesus'.
 In 2014 a complete version of the the show, FORSAKEN, was installed in Dollard House, on Wellington Quay, Dublin.

-Maedhbh has also worked as a researcher on various films including 'Philomena' and is currently researching and producing a film with Mannix Flynn and Lotta Petronella called WAYOUT.
+Maedhbh has also worked as a researcher on various films including 'Philomena' and was also the researcher, producer and one of the directors of "Land Without God'.

 Far Cry Productions is a company that devises, develops and delivers art processes.
 'Process' holds within it the notion of change or transformation and for this reason it is central to the company's work.
 We recognise that people come to a piece of art complete with their own values and life experiences.
 As such, they are not passive receivers but active participants in an act of co-creation, which sometimes strengthens and sometimes challenges their existing feelings and beliefs.

 Far Cry Productions is committed to making intelligent comment on urgent cultural and political concerns and encouraging the audience to actively engage in this dialogue with us.